 New 2022 MG ZS EV electric SUV: prices, specs and range

 Inside, there’s a new 10.1-inch central touchscreen running the latest version of MG’s iSMART infotainment system, with a new digital driver’s display behind the steering wheel.
-MG will also launch a smartphone app that will let you control some of the ZS EV’s functions remotely, including the climate control and charging.
+MG will also launch a smartphone app that'll let you control some of the ZS EV’s functions remotely, including the climate control and charging.

-Top 10 best seven-seater electric and hybrid cars 2021
+Top 10 best electric SUVs 2022